 Can you track when someone scans a QR Code?

 Yes, it is possible to record when and where a QR Code has been scanned.
-Location and time of scan metrics can only be tracked with dynamic QR Codes.
+But only, location and time of scan metrics can be tracked with dynamic QR Codes.

-Can you track how many times a QR Code has been scanned?
+Can you see how many times a QR Code has been scanned?

 Yes—you can track the number of times a given QR Code has been scanned.
 You can also gather data about the number of unique visitors, location and time of the scan, user age, gender, language, preferences, and so on.
 Only dynamic QR Codes have this functionality.